Course Numbering System

 Credit is awarded as course credits/course units.
 The number of course credits/course units earned for completion of each course is indicated with the course description in the catalog and also in the class schedule.

 To ensure that the units earned are applicable to a specific degree or certificate program, check with a counselor.
 In addition, colleges and universities have individual policies for the acceptance of course credit/course units.
-Check with transfer institutions and/or counselors to ensure the transferability of units.
+Check with transfer institutions and/or advisors to ensure the transferability of units.

 A student who is registered for 12 or more units (semester hours) during the fall and spring semesters or 6 or more units (semester hours) during the summer is considered a full-time student.
 Enrollment requirements for financial aid purposes may be different.
 The normal full-time course load is 15 to 18 units (semester hours).
 Registration for more than 18 semester hours during fall and spring semesters and 9 semester hours during the summer must be approved by a counselor.
 Students with a grade-point average of 3.0 (B) or better generally are considered for such approval.